mcoder/private-set-intersection/README.md

 **2. sample_simulation.txt**

-This file contains a sample run of the simulate_psi.py file.
+This file contains the output of a single run of the simulate_psi.py script.

 **3. psi_3_round_paillier.py, 4. psi_2_round_paillier.py, 5. psi_2_round_elgamal.py**